vincentvanderwalt/vincentvanderwalt.github.io/_posts/2018-08-10-edit-gh-jekyll-site-locally.md

 ---
 layout: post
-title: See How To Edit A Jekyll Blog Locally
+title: See how to edit A Jekyll blog locally
-subtitle: How to edit your blog locally
+subtitle: How to update your blog locally
 tags: [Jekyll,Blog,Github]
 ---